masagrator/PortalNXSideLoader/README.md

 Game refuses to load some materials within BSP, I don't know exact details why.
 Solution is to unpack materials folder and put it into main mod folder.

-All files must be lower case.
+All file names must be lower case.

 # How this works?